Circumstance and Kismet:

 There aren't old blues guys like Jack still being found today?

 Seems like they're gone.
-But then you do discover someone gone, but new to you.
+But then you do discover someone already gone, but new to you.
 It does get rarer with each year, I guess.

 Do you feel like people are looking at the Big Jack film that way, uncovering someone?

-One thing I've discovered about blues fanatics is they're archeologists, or anthropologists.
+One thing I've discovered about blues fanatics is they're archeologists, or maybe anthropologists.
 They're also always looking for the trading card that the other guy doesn't have.
 Everybody who's a serious music fan wants to say to somebody they know, "Have you ever listened to this guy?"
 You know, "Have you ever heard of this guy?"
 That kind of stuff.
 So, as a result, every blues connoisseur, every real fanatic is constantly looking for that next card that hasn't been turned over.
-So, you can find it, maybe first in your circle and say, "Hey, have you checked this out?"
+So, you can find it, maybe the first in your circle and say, "Hey, have you checked this out?"
 You know the "check this out" cache among music fans is an important thing.
 In the blues world I think doubly so.
 And, I believe that Jack is one of those.
 I believe it's a new thing that nobody knows about or hadn't heard about or uncovered, all that.
 And, for blues fans, they know that those guys are out there.
 They know there's still a deep well of the unsung.

 And, I think that's one of the reasons that the Jack record has caught a little fire, that it's being invited to film festivals, that it's getting this screening in Nashville.
 And so, you see kind of a grass roots effort, taking somebody who's kind of been locked away in a little box for a long time, or his music has been, and making it a big thing.

 Now, the hardcore blues fanatics...